Set Up your NCI Account

 Create an SSH key

-To create an SSH key on your local machine, run:
+To create an SSH key, in your local machine's git-bash terminal run:

 Warning